modin-project/modin/docs/flow/modin/core/storage_formats/base/query_compiler.rst

     1     2     5

-To be able to select this query compiler as default via ``modin.config`` you also need to define the combination of your query compiler and pandas execution engine as a backend by adding the corresponding factory.
+To be able to select this query compiler as default via ``modin.config`` you also need to define the combination of your query compiler and pandas engine as an execution by adding the corresponding factory.
 To find more information about factories, visit :doc:`corresponding section </flow/modin/core/execution/dispatching>` of the flow documentation.